-The date for the 2018 ISE and OKAT exams will remain the same as the previous years, which is the third Saturday of November (November 17, 2018).
+The date for the 2019 ISE and OKAT exams will remain the same as the previous years, which is the third Saturday of November (November 16, 2019).
 As a guideline, it should be started after 7 a.m. and completed by midnight in your time zone.
 The ISE is allotted 4 hours for completion and the OKAT is allotted 3 hours.
-This year, registration will begin later than in years past.
-Registration information for the 2018 ISE and OKAT will be sent to you in August with registration opening August 20.
+Following last year, registration will begin later than in years past.
+Registration information will be sent to Program Coordinators and Directors in August with registration opening August 19.
 Please refer to the Deadlines and Timeline page for more detail.

 The In-Service Examination (ISE) and Oncology Knowledge Assessment Test (OKAT) are both computerized multiple-choice examinations.
 The American Urological Association Education and Research, Inc. sponsors the In-Service Examination to assist residency program directors, faculty, and residents in evaluating the strengths and weaknesses of the education of their training program, as well as the performance and progress of individual residents.
 There is no pass or fail level for this examination in contradistinction to the Qualifying Examination (Part I) of the American Board of Urology.